pledbrook/lazybones/README.md

     lazybones create <template name> <version> <target directory>

-So if I wanted to create a skeleton Ratpack project in a new 'my-rat-app' directory I would run
+So if you wanted to create a skeleton Ratpack project in a new 'my-rat-app' directory you would run

     lazybones create ratpack-lite 0.1 my-rat-app

-I can create a template from a generic URL as well.
+Named templates are all stored on Bintray, but you can install them directly from a URL too:

     lazybones create http://dl.bintray.com/kyleboon/lazybones/java-basic-template-0.1.zip my-app

+Of course it can be pretty laborious copying and pasting URLs around, so Lazybones allows you to configure aliases for URLs.
+By adding the following configuration to your Lazybones settings file, `~/.lazybones/config.groovy` (see below for more details on this), you can install the template by name:

+    templates {
+        mappings {
+            myTmpl = ""
+        }
+    }

+In other words, you could now run

+    lazybones create myTmpl my-app

-When using the URL option, there is no need to specify a version.
+Note that when using the URL option, there is no need to specify a version.

-I can also create the project in the current directory by passing in '.' as the target directory.
+There is just one more thing to say about the `create` command: by default it creates the specified directory and puts the initial project in there.
+If you want to unpack a template in the current directory instead, for example if you have already created the project directory, then just pass '.' as the directory:

+    lazybones create ratpack .

 To see what templates you can install, run